pivotal/docs-tap/upgrading.hbs.md

 Before you upgrade Tanzu Application Platform:

-- Verify that you meet all the [prerequisites](prerequisites.md) of the target Tanzu Application Platform version.
+- Verify that you meet all the [prerequisites and resource requirements](prerequisites.md) of the target Tanzu Application Platform version.
 If the target Tanzu Application Platform version does not support your existing Kubernetes version, VMware recommends upgrading to a supported version before proceeding with the upgrade.
 - For information about installing your Tanzu Application Platform, see [Install your Tanzu Application Platform profile](install-online/profile.hbs.md#install-profile).
 - Ensure that Tanzu CLI is updated to the version recommended by the target Tanzu Application Platform